relayshanghai/relay-supa-club/docs/unit-tests.md

 It will be ignored by git.

-run jest tests one time through with `npm run test:run-jest-unit`
+run Vitest tests one time through with `npm run test`

-run in watch mode with `npm run test`.
-You cal also pass a test name to run a specific test, e.g. `npm run test creators`
+run in watch mode with `npm run test:watch`.
+You can also pass a test name to run a specific test, e.g. `npm run test:watch creators`

-use the suffix .test. for jest test files
+use the suffix `.test.ts` for Vitest test files

 mocks return data from third parties like iqdata and are loaded from `src/mocks/server`